Table of Contents

 Now, the maximum transaction limit in GPay can be a hurdle for businesses.

-As a merchant, you need to accept payments in huge amounts transfer funds and multiple times a day.
+As a merchant, you need to accept payments in massive amounts transfer funds and multiple times a day.

 Thankfully, the GPay limit per day does not apply to peer-to-merchant transactions.
 A customer can pay a business as many funds as required.
 Moreover, there is no limit to the number of transactions either.

 A payment gateway like Cashfree can help you accept and disburse UPI payments seamlessly.
-UPI payments for businesses have seen a huge spike as it has become a preferred mode of payment.
-In fact, Feb 2021 alone recorded 2.3 billion UPI transactions in India.
-Out of these transactions, GPay had a share of 36%.
+UPI payments for businesses have seen an enormous spike as it has become a preferred mode of payment.
+In fact, according to a report by PwC, it is expected that daily UPI transactions will reach 1 billion by FY 2026-272.
+Out of these transactions, GPay had a share of 36%3.

 Needless to say, businesses have a lot to gain by offering UPI as a payment mode to customers.
 It will decrease cart abandonment rates and increase customer satisfaction due to its ease of use.